 How Asphalt Is Made

 First, it is important to understand that asphalt is made from petroleum products.
 The crude oil or petroleum is distilled to separate it into several byproducts, one of which is asphalt.
-Asphalt is actually a naturally occurring substance.
+It is actually a naturally occurring substance.
 But in this pure form, it cannot be used for paving.

 The type of asphalt used for paving also depends on what you are paving.
-If you are going to be pouring a brand new driveway or parking lot, you will want to go with a basic asphalt paving.
+If you are going to be pouring a brand new driveway or parking lot, you will want to go with a basic paving.
 However, if you are going to be only coating your parking lot or driveway to renew it, you may be able to use a cheaper application method.

 If you are interested in renewing your parking lot or driveway or if you need a new one installed, contact us today for more information.